bobburudinesh/iOS-DemostrationApp/README.md

 # iOS-Development
-This is project is to demostrate my skills in iOS develeopment.
+This is the project is to demostrate my skills in iOS develeopment.

 The UI and application flow that you see is purely based on my ideas.